INA § 208 (8 USC § 1158)- Asylum

 (1) In general

-In the case of an alien granted asylum under subsection (b) of this section, the Attorney General--
+In the case of an alien granted asylum under subsection (b), the Attorney General--

 (A) shall not remove or return the alien to the alien's country of nationality or, in the case of a person having no nationality, the country of the alien's last habitual residence;